htw-imi-showtime/showtime-website/content/ws23/bachelor/b7-ar-interaction-city/Technology.md

 To develop the AR/XR App that is running on the HoloLens 2 we used Visual Studio (Code) and Unity with MRTK2.

+- Programming Language: C#

 #### Raspberry

-The Rapsberry Pi runs the Debian Raspberry Distribution and is the communication middleware.
+The Raspberry Pi runs the Debian Raspberry Distribution and is the communication middleware.
-It serves as the mqtt broker and the wifi hotspot that the arduino and hololens connect too.
+It serves as the MQTT broker and the Wi-Fi hotspot that the Arduino and HoloLens connect too.
 The Raspberry Pi was set up with the CLI

+- Programming Language: Bash

 #### Arduino

 The Arduino was developed using the Arduino IDE

+- Programming Language: C++

 {{<gallery>}}
 {{<image src="Hololens.png" alt="Hololens Logo" caption="Hololens">}}